aljoshare/commala/README.md

 ## Getting started

 If you want to use it on Github, try out the [Github Action](https://github.com/aljoshare/commala-action).
+You can find an example workflow [here](examples/github/example.yml).
 For Gitlab CI/CD, you can copy [this example](examples/gitlab/.gitlab-ci.yml) and modify it to your needs.

 ### Configuration